Changing the Shape of an Instance

 - Click Edit.

-- Click Edit Shape.
-Then, select the shape that you want to scale to.
-The
+- Select the shape that you want to scale to.

 - For Number of OCPUs, choose the number of OCPUs that you want to allocate to this instance by dragging the slider.
-You can select from 1 to 64 OCPUs.
+The other resources scale proportionately.

 Using the API